waku-org/nwaku/apps/liteprotocoltester/README.md

 Please note that currently to ease testing and development tester application docker image is based on ubuntu and uses the externally pre-built binary of 'liteprotocoltester'.
 This speeds up image creation.
 Another dokcer build file is provided for proper build of boundle image.

-> `Dockerfile.liteprotocoltester.copy` will create an image with the binary copied from the build directory.
+> `Dockerfile.liteprotocoltester` will create an ubuntu based image with the binary copied from the build directory.

-> `Dockerfile.liteprotocoltester.compile` will create an image completely compiled from source.
-This can be quite slow.
+> `Dockerfile.liteprotocoltester.compile` will create an ubuntu based image completely compiled from source.
+This can be slow.

 #### Creating standalone runner docker image

-To ease the work with lite-proto-tester, a docker image is possible to build.
+To ease the work with lite-protocol-tester, a docker image is possible to build.
 With that image it is easy to run the application in a container.

 > `Dockerfile.liteprotocoltester` will create an ubuntu image with the binary copied from the build directory.
 You need to pre-build the application.